Personalized Learning Consortium (PLC) Mission:

 These collaborative scaling initiatives are integral to academic digital transformation and enhancing student success.
 As a collaborative network, membership in the PLC positions universities to learn from each other to ignite economics of scale when technology leveraged well while improving student success.

 Personalized learning seeks to improve student learning outcomes by tailoring the instructional environment to address the needs and skills of individual learners.
-Through best teaching and student support practices working in concert with sophisticated digitally transformative technologies that produce large quantities of learning-related data, personalized learning environments can improve retention and graduation rates at scale.
-New and established commercial technology providers are expanding their offerings to create learner profiles, personalized learning paths, early warning systems, and targeted interventions to keep students on track in the classroom and across their postsecondary experience.
+Evidence-based teaching and student support practices are combined with sophisticated digitally transformative technologies that produce large quantities of learning-related data.
+These initiatives promote personalized learning environments which can improve retention and graduation rates at scale.

-If your institution is interested in participating in the Consortium, please have your chief academic officer contact Karen Vignare, Executive Director of the Personalized Learning Consortium, to register institutional interest.
+If your institution is interested in participating in the Consortium, please have your chief academic officer or other senior academic leader contact Dr. Karen Vignare, Vice President, Digital Transformation for Student Success and Executive Director of the Personalized Learning Consortium, to register institutional interest.

 For current members, please contact Karen Vignare for support on any digital transformation needs.